Read the related articles

 video: FLAC versus WAV comparison

-NOTE: When converting to AIFF for iTunes, in AuI ConverteR in Settings > Metadata > check "Compatibility metatags with iTunes" switch.
+NOTE: For AIFF conversions in AuI ConverteR, navigate to Settings > Metadata and activate the "Compatibility metatags with iTunes" option.

 Back to top

-When you use Windows or other Mac audio playback software to listen to ripped files, you have many options that have no issues with metadata for WAV, FLAC, AIFF, ALAC.
+Windows users and other Mac audio playback software users have a plethora of options, with no metadata issues for WAV, FLAC, AIFF, or ALAC.

 Best Format to Rip CD Audio Conclusions